Hyperaktiv-ai/hyperaktiv.github.io/pages/Integration in Bubble.md

 * Body : {\"Firstname\": \"\<firstname\>\", \"Lastname\": \"\<lastname\>\", \"Email\": \"\<email\>\"}
 * Body parameters : 3 keys should have been created : firstname, lastname, email ; leave the values empty, but uncheck "private" for all parameters.
 * Include errors in response and allow workflow actions to continue : yes
-* Capture response headers : no
+* Capture response headers : yes

-## Insert the API call in your [Bubble]{:target="_blank"}{:rel="noopener noreferrer"} workflow
+## Use the plugin in your [Bubble]{:target="_blank"}{:rel="noopener noreferrer"} workflow

 Go to the workflow you want to use to call Kohomai, and click on "Click here to add an action...".
 In the drop down menu, go to "Plugins", and select "Kohomai - Register a lead" (or whatever you previously set as a name).

-Set the parameters values for the API call in the contextual popup of this step ; if this workflow is triggered from a page containing a form with a field named "firstname", then you would have to use "Input firstname's value" for example.
+Set the parameters values for the API call in the contextual popup of this step.
+The ``email`` parameter is mandatory, so you will have to map this parameter with a textfield in your webpage ; for example, if your textfield is called "emailTextfield", you have to set the parameter value "Input emailTextfield's value".
+You can leave other parameter blank, or you can also map them to textfields value if they exist in your form.

 [Bubble]: https://bubble.io